 There are clear differences in management between the rural environment and the urban areas.
 Remaining sensitive to local circumstances and consultation over local connections are just two areas where WRHA has significant experience and expertise.
 The Association recognises that these management skills are a resource that could be effectively deployed in the management of stock outside the Association's ownership.
-(This is already the position on schemes provided through Development Agents where an interim Management Agreement is put in place before transfer of the freehold title).
-The Association will look for appropriate opportunities to expand its management role with particular emphasis on managing stock for others where financially viable to do so, or where the management of such stock is likely to present future purchase options.
+The Association will look for strategic opportunities to expand its management role with particular emphasis on managing stock for others where financially viable to do so; where it presents benefits to residents, or where the management of such stock is likely to present future purchase options.